y5systems/intmax2-contract/docs/index.md

 function getBlockHash(uint32 blockNumber) external view returns (bytes32)
 ```

-Get the block hash for a specific block number
+Gets the block hash for a specific block number

+_Reverts if the block number is out of range_

 #### Parameters